Alejandro Lancho

 Research interests

-My research interests are in the areas of information theory and wireless communications.
+My research interests are in the areas of information theory and machine learning with applications to wireless communications.
 Specifically,

 See my CV for further information.